souffle-lang/souffle-lang.github.io/pages/docs/development.md

 ## Debugging
 Debug mode can be enabled by configuring with `--enable-debug`.
 You may also find `--enable-sanitise-memory` useful to find memory leak,reuse, and use after free issues.

-Souffle has a signal handler that will catch common errors and print error messages helpful for end users.
+Soufflé has a signal handler that will catch common errors and print error messages helpful for end users.
 As a developer, you may want to temporarily disable that by setting the environment variable `SOUFFLE_ALLOW_SIGNALS=1`.

 ## Making a Pull Request